 During those years Mr. Ringle also served in various capacities and on various committees for CEAO, in addition to being recognized as the 2011 County Engineer of the Year by CEAO and the 2013 National Urban County Engineer of the Year by the National Association of County Engineers.

 Mr. Ringle received his Bachelor of Science Degrees in Civil Engineering and Surveying from The Ohio State University and is a registered Professional Engineer and Professional Surveyor in Ohio.

-He is an adjunct faculty member at The Ohio State University’s College of Engineering, and serves on the boards of the Ohio State Board of Registration for Professional Engineers and Surveyors, the Mid-Ohio Regional Planning Commission, and the Ohio National Road Association.
+He is an adjunct faculty member at The Ohio State University’s College of Engineering, and serves on the boards of the Ohio State Board of Registration for Professional Engineers and Surveyors and the State of Ohio Public Works Commission.

 Director of Operations and Education

 Jennifer joined the CEAO team in May 2012 bringing with her over 20 years’ experience in meetings and conferences, sales, marketing, and customer service.
 Jennifer’s background includes employment with Marriott Hotels, Red Roof Inns, and the Ohio State Park Lodges and Conference Centers/Xanterra Parks and Resorts.
 She received a Bachelor of Science Degree from The Ohio State University and is a member of the Ohio Chapter of Meeting Professionals International (MPI) and the Ohio Society of Association Executives (OSAE).
 Jennifer is the primary contact for CEAO conferences and events and she manages the day-to-day projects and functions of the office.